 “THE CASES OF EXPOSURE WHEN FALLING INTO A SMALL CREEK OR LOSING BEARINGS IN A WHITEOUT ARE VIVID REMINDERS OF HOW EASILY NATURE CAN TAKE OVER IN THE PERSONAL NARRATIVE.”

 The human error element of danger is less predictable if the aspiring mountaineer is unaware of the risks he or she takes.
-As the number of a climbing party increases, the number of potential bad decision makers also increases.
+As the number of members in a climbing party increases, the number of potential bad decision makers also increases.
 I’ve witnessed novices winter hiking in jeans and other inexperienced hikers making “speed ascents” with just a hydration bladder.
 There are no victims in mountaineering, only volunteers.
 The first step in preparing for emergencies is understanding them.
-Read accident reports, consult geographically specific guides and speak to rangers whenever possible.
+Read accident reports, consult geographically-specific guides and speak to Rangers whenever possible.
 There is no such thing as carrying too much information in your head.

 PHYSICAL FITNESS/ 02 DEPRIVATION

 Prior to venturing out in the hills, one must honestly assess their physical fitness.
-Jogging, running and weighted ruck marches are great ways to prepare for the aerobic demands of backcountry travel.
-Varying training will best prepare the climber for the rigors of backcountry travel.
-Many aspiring climbers find out too late their body doesn’t perform the same way at elevation the way it does closer to sea level.
+Jogging, running and weighted-ruck marches are great ways to prepare for the aerobic demands of backcountry travel.
+Varying training will best prepare the climber for the rigors they’ll find on these trails.
+Many aspiring climbers find out too late that their body doesn’t perform the same way at elevation the way it does closer to sea level.
 Oxygen deprivation masks are popular with athletes to simulate higher elevation and push their body harder during exercise sessions.